 Hunt WCLC Preserves

-Open preserves for all hunting allow ethical-use gun and archery hunting of waterfowl, small game, turkey, big game, and trapping.
+Open preserves for hunting allow ethical-use gun and archery hunting of waterfowl, small game, turkey, big game, and trapping.
 Any hunters using these preserves must have hunting permits from the Wisconsin DNR and must follow hunting season regulations put forth by state and local governments.
-Hunters must remain within WCLC boundaries at all times or the proper authorities will be contacted.
+Hunters must remain within WCLC boundaries at all times.

 WCLC Hunting Lottery